Lester Johnson (artist): Biography

 Lester Johnson was born in 1919 in Minneapolis, Minnesota.
-From 1942 to 1947, he attended the Minneapolis School of Art, where he studied under Alexander Masley, a former student of Hans Hofmann in Munich, Germany.
+From 1942 to 1947, he attended the Minneapolis School of Art, where he studied under Alexander Masley and Cameron Booth, both former students of Hans Hofmann at the Hofmann school in Munich, Germany.

 Johnson moved to New York City in 1947.
 His first studio and apartment was on 6th Street and Avenue A, next door to the painter Wolf Kahn.
-His next residence and workspace was a loft on St. Marks Place that he shared with Larry Rivers.
+His next residence and workspace was a loft on St. Marks Place that he shared with artists Larry Rivers and Jim Fosberg.

 In 1949, Johnson married Josephine Valenti, an art historian, and moved into a house on 2nd Ave and 2nd Street, which the couple shared with Kahn.

+During the early 1950s, Johnson became associated with the Hansa Gallery Group, the 10th Street Gallery Co-op Movement, and the 8th Street artist's club.
+In 1954 Johnson hitchhiked to Provincetown, Massachusetts.
+There he joined contemporaries like Kahn, Jan Müller, Gandy Brodie, and Bob Thompson; spending the summer painting and exhibiting in the vibrant coastal arts community.

+In 1954, Johnson and Valenti bought a summer house on Old Stone Highway in East Hampton, New York.
 In 1961, Johnson briefly left the city for an artist-in-residence position at Ohio State University.
 Upon returning to New York City, Johnson shared a studio with the painter Philip Pearlstein.

 In 1964, Johnson was invited by Abstract Expressionist painter Jack Tworkov to teach at Yale, where he served as the Director of Studies Graduate Painting from 1969 to 1974.
 Johnson retired from teaching at the Yale School of Art and Architecture in 1989.

+Johnson died on May 30, 2010, at the age of 91.